viannaandreBR/EthereumLabs/docs/doc1.17.md

 ---
-id: doc1.16
+id: doc1.17
-title: LAB#1 - What is Ethereum ? / The Solidity Programming Language
+title: LAB#1 - What is Ethereum ? / Our First Contract
-sidebar_label: The Solidity Programming Language
+sidebar_label: Our First Contract
 ---

-## The Solidity Programming Language
+## Our First Contract